Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

-The ILQR approach to solving nonlinear and nonquadratic equations uses the same process as the LQR solution, but the dynamics and objective function are linearized and quadratized and the LQR solution is iterated to increasingly get better approximations of the optimal trajectory of the system.
-The following discussion on ILQR follows closely to that of Tassa \cite{32}.
+The DDP approach to solving nonlinear and nonquadratic equations uses a similar process as the LQR solution, but a second-order approximation of the dynamics and objective function are obtained for value iteration and the solution is iterated to increasingly get better approximations of the optimal trajectory of the system.
+Note that if linear dynamics are used, the ILQR formulation is obtained \citep{32,11}.
+Since the results are produced by a linear system, both the DDP and ILQR terms can be used interchangeably.
+The following discussion on DDP follows closely to that of Tassa \cite{32,tassa2012synthesis}.
 The general nonlinear discrete-time dynamics is given by

 where the state at the next time-step, ${\bf x}_{k+1}$, is a function of the current state, ${\bf x}_k$, and control input ${\bf u}_k$.
 The cost function is in the form of Eq. \eqref{costlqr}, but the costs are nonquadratic.
 The solution to the optimal control problem is Eq. \eqref{minJ}.
 Similarly, the cost-to-go and the optimal cost-to-go function are defined by Eq. \eqref{costgo} and Eq. \eqref{valuefunction} respectively.
-By setting the terminal condition $V({\bf x}_{N})=l_f({\bf x}_N)$, the priniciple of optimality is used to minimize over the control at a time-step given by
+Given the terminal condition $V({\bf x}_{N})=l_f({\bf x}_N)$, the optimal cost-to-go obtained from the principle of optimality is

-and solved through time by a backwards pass (value iteration).
+which minimizes over the control at a time-step and solved through time by a backwards pass (value iteration).